pestefo/roamber/README.md

 Roassal is an agile visualization engine for Smalltalk-like programming languages.
 This github repository contains a port for Amber.

+This project is developed by [Pablo Estefó](http://about.me/pestefo) and mentored by [Alexandre Bergel](http://bergel.eu) and Manfred Kröhnert.

 ## Installation
 For running Roassal, we need you have [NodeJS (a JavaScript server)](#1---install-nodejs) installed.